 21 Day Fix

-As with most of the tasty recipes you’ll find here at My Crazy Good Life, these beef fajita bowls are 21 Day Fix friendly.
+As with most of the tasty recipes you’ll find here at My Crazy Good Life, these steak fajita bowls are 21 Day Fix friendly.
 Here’s a breakdown of the container counts for both the entire recipe and each serving so you can plan your meal accordingly.

 Entire Recipe: